 - Remove doughnuts from pan and place on a cooling rack

-- Use a pairing knife to cut hole in center of each doughnut
+- Use a paring knife to cut hole in center of each doughnut

 - In a saucepan, melt chocolate chips and shortening